 Board Member: Mr Tim Shackleton

 Tim Shackleton has more than 20 years’ experience as a senior executive in the public and private non-government health sectors.
 His strengths lie in strategy development and implementation, change management, project direction, stakeholder engagement and strategic advocacy.
 He has a wide network of health, political and community leaders both within Western Australia and Australia.

 Mr Shackleton’s career history includes five years as CEO of RFDS Western Operations between 2006 and 2011, five years as WA Country Health Service Regional Director in the Wheatbelt and Pilbara-Gascoyne regions, two years as general manager of the Murchison Health Service and three years as CEO of the Asthma Foundation of WA.
 For the past three years, Mr Shackleton has operated health management consultancy firms Virtual Health and Australis Health Advisory.

-Mr Shackleton is Chairman of the Wheatbelt Development Commission, Deputy Chairman of the Regional Development Council and a Non-Executive Director of the Regional Australia Institute and WAGPET.
+Mr Shackleton is Chairman of the Wheatbelt Development Commission, Chairman of the Western Australian Regional Development Council and a Non-Executive Director of the Regional Australia Institute.
 He holds a Bachelor’s Degree in Human Movement and post-graduate qualifications in health services management and company directorship.

 Company Secretary: Ms Trina Pitt

 Trina Pitt has worked for WAGPET since 2004 and has been Corporate Services Manager since the beginning of 2006.
 Trina has an Accounting degree from Curtin University, is a graduate member of the Australian Institute of Company Directors and an associate member of Chartered Secretaries Australia Ltd having recently completed studies in Applied Corporate Governance.

 Trina has had experience in both not for profit and for profit organisations in a wide range of industries including health, finance, publishing and sales both in Western Australia and abroad.

 For more information please contact